MayNuriel/CloudComputingEx1/README.md

 The bash script which deploys the code to the cloud is: "setup.sh" The app is: "app.py"
-In addition, you can see the output example of "setup.sh" file at "output.txt"
+In addition, you can see the output example of "setup.sh" file (include output examples of car's insertion and extraction to poarking lot) at "output.txt"